 Each dilemma encounter is a sub-action of the mission attempt (which is a group action).
 Like the mission attempt itself, the encounter cannot be interrupted except by a valid response or a card which suspends play.
+Normally, you may not respond to a dilemma until all potential targets for the dilemma have been chosen and the crew or Away Team's ability to meet any requirements has been checked.
+(Only at this point is the dilemma considered "just encountered" for cards like Beware of Q.)

 Playing a card that nullifies certain dilemmas, such as Plexing, is a valid response to encountering such a dilemma.
-Likewise, activating a card that enhances certain dilemmas, such as Shades of Gray: Anguish, is a valid response to any player encountering one of those dilemmas.
+Likewise, activating a 🖉 card that enhances certain dilemmas, such as Shades of Gray: Anguish, is a valid response to any player encountering one of those dilemmas.

-When a dilemma is flipped face-up during a mission attempt, the crew or Away Team immediately begins an encounter with that dilemma.
-The dilemma is now in play and remains in play until it is overcome, cured, reseeded, or otherwise discarded.
+After you flip a dilemma face-up during a mission attempt to reveal it, the crew or Away Team begin an encounter with that dilemma.
+The dilemma is now in play and remains in play until it is overcome, cured, reseeded, discarded, or otherwise removed from the mission's seed cards.

 Each dilemma has one or more effects, such as, "kills one personnel with SCIENCE (random selection)", "when countdown expires, ship is destroyed", or "cannot get past".
-Effects may be automatic or may have conditions to prevent the effect.
+Effects may be automatic or may have conditions, which cancel the effect if met.